Conservation Status: Endangered (IUCN)

 Species and status overview

-Humpback whale feeding primarily occurs in summer in Antarctic waters (January-February) with fish and krill forming the major part of their diet.
-Humpback whales often forage alone and use a variety of feeding methods such as ‘lunge feeding’ and ‘bubble feeding’.
+The Humpback Whale primarily feeds in summer in Antarctic waters (January-February) with fish and krill forming the major part of their diet.
+Humpback Whales often forage alone and use a variety of feeding methods such as ‘lunge feeding’ and ‘bubble feeding’.
 These both require taking in large volumes of water at the surface and then filter feeding the krill through the whales’ baleen plates.

-An adult humpback whale can eat up to 1500 kg of food a day.
-Humpback whales can sing for a period of minutes to hours and the song can vary over a range of frequencies with more powerful parts of the song audible over several kilometres underwater.
+An adult Humpback Whale can eat up to 1500 kg of food a day.
+Humpback Whales can sing for a period which may last from just minutes to hours, and the song can vary over a range of frequencies with more powerful parts of the song audible over several kilometres underwater.

 - Acoustic pollution, for example, shipping noise